Taiwan Railway: Overview

 Construction of railway service on Taiwan began between Keelung and Hsinchu in 1887 under the Qing dynasty and was significantly expanded by the Railway Department under Japanese occupation.
 As a result, Japanese influence and heritage persists to this day on Taiwanese railways.
 Similarities between TR and the Japan Railways (JR) companies can be found in signal aspects, signage, track layout, fare controls, station architecture, and operating procedures.
 As Japan's southern base during World War II, Taiwan's railways suffered significant damage by Allied air raids.
-Following the surrender of Japan in the aftermath of World War II, the Taiwan Railways Administration was established on 5 March 1948 to reconstruct and operate railway infrastructure, with Lang Chung-lai as its first director-general.
+Following the surrender of Japan in the aftermath of World War II, the Republic of China's government created the Taiwan Railways Administration on 5 March 1948 to reconstruct and operate railway infrastructure, with Lang Chung-lai as its first director-general.